-- Table 15 shows there are five Local Nature Reserves in Gedling Borough all of which have a management plan in place.
-The Hobbucks Management plan has expired and is being updated. - Tables 16 and 17 set out the number and area of Local Wildlife Sites in Gedling Borough and the number of those under positive management using Single Data List Indicator 160.
+- Table 15 shows there are five Local Nature Reserves in Gedling Borough all of which have a management plan in place. - Tables 16 and 17 set out the number and area of Local Wildlife Sites in Gedling Borough and the number of those under positive management using Single Data List Indicator 160.
 Information on Local Wildlife Sites and Local Geological Sites is provided by the Nottinghamshire Biological and Geological Records Centre.
-During 2022/23, there was a small increase in the size of three sites; Gedling Colliery Site and Dismantled Railway, Little Rickets Lane Scrub, and Newstead Park (including River Leen System), along with a larger decrease in the size of one site; Longdale Plantation, which has resulted in a small reduction in the overall area of Local Wildlife Sites. - Table 18 sets out the number and area of Local Geological Sites, which were first identified in 2018.
+During 2023/24, a new Local Wildlife Site, described as a former pit spoil heap supporting a mosaic of habitats, was designated at Calverton Colliery and covers an area measuring 138.71 ha.
+The Lodge Farm Grassland Local Wildlife Site has been removed.
+However, this has resulted in a substantial increase in the overall area of Local Wildlife Sites.
+A new Local Wildlife Site at Bestwood Pit Top, a former pit top supporting butterflies of conservation importance, may also be designated in the next monitoring period, subject to surveys being undertaken later this year. - Table 18 sets out the number and area of Local Geological Sites, which were first identified in 2018.